 - Gravier, M., & Roth, C. (2020).
 Bureaucratic Representation and the Rejection Hypothesis: A Longitudinal Study of the European Commission’s Staff Composition (1980–2013).
 Journal of Public Administration Research and Theory, 30(1), 4-21. [publisher version]

 - Roth, C. (2019).
 Digital, digitized, and numerical humanities.
 Digital Scholarship in the Humanities, 34(3), 616-632. [publisher version]

 - Menezes, T., & Roth, C. (2019).
 Automatic discovery of families of network generative processes.
 In Dynamics on and of Complex Networks, Volume III: “Machine Learning and Statistical Physics” (pp. 83-111).
-Springer, Cham. [publisher version]
+Springer, Cham. [open access version]

 - Mazières, A., & Roth, C. (2018).
 Large-scale diversity estimation through surname origin inference.
 Bulletin of Sociological Methodology, 139(1), 59-73. [publisher version]